Struct RedisRateLimiter

 Sets the maximum rate limit in seconds.

 By default, this rate limiter will return rate limits based on the quotas’ window fields.
-If a maximum rate limit is set, this limit is bounded.
+If a maximum rate limit is set, the returned rate limit will be bounded by this value.

-Checks whether any of the quotas in effect for the given project and project key has been exceeded and records consumption of the quota.
+Checks whether any of the quotas in effect have been exceeded and records consumption.

 By invoking this method, the caller signals that data is being ingested and needs to be counted against the quota.
 This increment happens atomically if none of the quotas have been exceeded.
 Otherwise, a rate limit is returned and data is not counted against the quotas.